haberdashPI/vscode-master-key/notes.md

 NEXT UP:

-bugfix/cleanup: all non-modifier keys (k or shift+k) get a condition added to them so they don't mess up input boxes
+idea: all non-modifier keys (k or shift+k) get a condition added to them so they don't mess up input boxes ???

+bugfix / unit test fix: we actually do need prefixes to include when clause (we just need the right ordering change the unit test!!)

 unit tests: add tests for ignore keys (ensure they come before prefix keys; alternatively we may need to think of something less hacky to handle automated prefix keys)